 What piece of exercise equipment is inexpensive, is easy to take nearly anywhere, can be used by the whole family, and improves cardiovascular fitness while toning muscle at the same time?
 If you said a treadmill, you might be reading the wrong blog.
 I’m talking about a jump rope!

-Rope skipping has been shown to help increase the intensity of cardio workouts.
-High impact workouts that alternate between different muscle groups can increase heart rate and provide a cardiorespiratory benefit.
-Adding a jump-rope station to a circuit is an easy way to increase the intensity of a full body workout.
+Jumping rope has been shown to help increase the intensity of circuit-training workouts.
+Strength-training workouts that alternate between different muscle groups can increase heart rate and provide a cardiorespiratory benefit.
+Adding a jump-rope station to a circuit is an easy way to increase the intensity of the overall workout.

-Jumping rope at a steady state for 30 minutes can help improve coordination and cognitive function.
+Jumping rope can help improve coordination and cognitive function.
 Skipping rope is a cyclic activity, which means you perform it for a steady, regular cadence.
 The steady cadence and rhythm of jumping rope can help improve the coordination between your eyes, feet, and hands.
 It also helps you learn new motor patterns, which improves the nervous system communication between your brain, wrists and lower leg muscles.
-This, in turn, study shows helps to improve your overall cognitive function, which is an important benefit as we age.
+This, in turn, helps to improve your overall cognitive function, which is an important benefit as we age.

 I’m going to get real with you here.
 Jumping rope ain’t easy.
 Especially when you’ve been out of the game since your third-grade double-dutch days.
 But with a lot of practice and a little guidance, you’ll be back up to your old playground tricks.